jserranohidalgo/spark-intro/README.md

     Atention!
     ```

-    Make sure that you save everything previously to close Jupyter.
-The docker parameter `--rm`- deletes the container (the image is still in your machine), to a clean the enviroment each time you open it, but also discards all non saved changes in the notebooks.
+    Make sure that you save everything before closing Jupyter.
+The docker parameter `--rm`- deletes the container (the image is still in your machine), so as to get a clean enviroment each time you open it, but also discards all non saved changes in the notebooks.

     6.1 Go to the shell that is running the container

     6.2 Control + c to send a kill signal

     6.3 Type 'y' and enter to finish.

+## Acknowledgements

+This course owes a lot to the staff of [Habla Computing](https://hablapps.com).
+Particular thanks to Mikel San Vicente and Alfonso Roa.